 “It must have gone like a rocket after that?”
 I asked.

 “Yeah sure, after about 20,000 miles it was just about worn out again.
-The problem with side-valve engines is that the fuel isn't burnt as well as in an overhead valve engine.
-The other problem is that a less of the fuel goes out the exhaust pipe un-burnt compared with the efficiency of the overhead valve engine.”
+The problem with side-valve engines is that the fuel isn't burnt as well as in an overhead-valve engine.
+The other problem is that much of the fuel goes out the exhaust pipe un-burnt compared with the efficiency of the overhead valve engine.”

-Art the time I drive a taxi one or two nights a week.
-The taxis were new cars, I'd drive the length and breadth of Sydney during my 10 or 12 hour shifts.
-While I'd be driving these new cars I'd often find myself thinking about when I finished the shift and how good it will be to get back to the base, hand the keys to the cab in and drive home in the Minor.
+At the time I drove a taxi one or two nights a week.
+The taxis were new cars, I'd drive the length and breadth of Sydney during my 10 or 12-hour shifts.
+While I'd be driving these new cars I'd often find myself thinking about when I finished the shift and how good it would be to get back to the taxi base, hand the keys to the cab into the office and drive home in the Minor.
 Even the way it handled had an inexplicable attraction.
 It was slow, but that didn't matter, the feel, smell and sounds made up for its underperformance.

 In the original Morris Minor MM series motor manual it states that the top speed is 62 mph.
 But I could never get her to do any more than 59 mph.
-That was going downhill, foot flat to the floor with a strong tailwind.
+It was going downhill, foot flat to the floor with a strong tailwind.
 Not that I have a lead foot, in fact far from it.
 Rarely did I ever take her over 40mph.
-She’d been designed as a slow old work horse.
+She’d been designed as a slow old workhorse.
 I accepted that fact and lived with it.
-Even on long trips out into the country I tooted along at 35 to 40 mph.
+Even on long trips out into the country, I tooted along at 35 to 40 mph.

-The next problem reared its head on a 600 mile trip from Sydney to Brisbane with two old school friends Allan and Chris.
+The next problem reared its head on a 600-mile trip from Sydney to Brisbane with two old school friends, Allan and Chris.
 The whole cost of petrol came to about $2 each.
 We stopped at night and camped alongside the road.
-She rattled along the whole way but towards the end of the outbound voyage something under the bonnet started to rattle.
+She rattled along the whole way but towards the end of the outbound voyage, something under the bonnet started to rattle.
 It sounded like a bearing, but I couldn't work out where it was coming from.
-Was it a big end, main or maybe a loose gudgeon pin.
-I picked up a long straight stick, like I'd seen my father do and placed one end on the sump and the other to my ear and listened to the noise like a doctor with a stethoscope listening to his patient’s heartbeat.
+Was it a big end, main or maybe a loose gudgeon pin?
+I picked up a long straight stick like I'd seen my father do and placed one end on the sump and the other on my ear and listened to the noise like a doctor with a stethoscope listening to his patient’s heartbeat.
 I went all over the engine but still couldn't be certain where the problem was.
 Then I placed the end of the stick on the generator.
-Ah! that sounded like the place the noise was emanating from.
+Ah!
+That sounded like the place the noise was emanating from.
 I gave Al and Chris a listen and they seconded my opinion.
 I stopped the engine and loosened the generator belt.
 Without the generator running there was no knock.
 Problem solved – now all we had to do was fix it.

-My tools were a collection of hand me downs.
-They included a pairs of pliers, multi-grips, an adjustable wrench a few basic Whitworth, BSF and ASF spanners, a screw driver and an engineer’s hammer.
+My tools were a collection of hand-me-downs.
+They included a pair of pliers, multi-grips, an adjustable wrench, a few basic Whitworth, BSF and ASF spanners, a screwdriver and an engineer’s hammer.
 No luxuries, like ring spanners.
-Tools were expensive in those days, before the Chinese started mass producing them.
+Tools were expensive in those days before the Chinese started mass-producing them.

-Next morning I dismantled the brake pedal assembly and pulled out the broken parts.
+The next morning I dismantled the brake pedal assembly and pulled out the broken parts.
 It surprised me that such an important and robustly built part of the braking system could break.
-Furthermore it appeared that it had broken before and had been brazed back together.
-This time it had broken again in the same place.
+Furthermore, it appeared that it had broken before and had been brazed back together.
+This time it broke again in the same place.
 I took the parts down to a garage near where we had stopped the afternoon before.
 The boss said he'd get one of his mechanics to weld it up so that it wouldn't break again.